Aetherial Audio Chain overview¶

 RX chain: Double-clicking an RX stage tile opens that stage's own frameless floating editor directly, as before.

-The TX BYPASS button is synchronised with the BYPASS control in the Aetherial Audio Channel Strip.
+The BYPASS button is synchronised with the BYPASS control in the Aetherial Audio Channel Strip on the TX side, and with the audio engine on both sides.
 Clicking BYPASS in either location updates both.
-When you switch the applet to the TX side, the BYPASS button reflects the engine's current TX bypass state.
+When you switch the applet between TX and RX sides, the BYPASS button reflects the engine's current bypass state for that side.

 The chain order and individual stage states are persisted separately for TX and RX via ClientCompTxChainStages and ClientCompRxChainStages.
 The last-active tab (TX or RX) is persisted via PooDooAudioActiveTab.
 The container's visibility is persisted via Applet_TXDSP.